 The Berlin-Warsaw Express Train takes travelers between the two cities in under six hours.
 The ticket price of this train is covered by a rail pass or combination of passes that includes Germany, Poland, or both countries, so only a seat reservation supplement would need to be purchased for the specific date and time you’d want to travel.
 Point to point tickets can also be booked for this route.

 3. Get a good dose of people-watching in Bratislava

 One of the smallest cities in one of the smallest European countries, Bratislava is still full of charm.
-Its main attractions are all essentially free: the classical old town area, the view of the “UFO bridge” from the castle grounds, the castle grounds themselves, and the locals playing chess in the park in the center of town.
+Its main attractions are all essentially free, which makes Bratislava the perfect choice for seeing Europe on a budget.
+Make sure to check out the classical old town area, the view of the “UFO bridge” from the castle grounds, the castle grounds themselves, and the locals playing chess in the park in the center of town.